SamiPerttu/fundsp/README.md

 // Later we can use the frontend to create events and make edits to them; the end time and fade-out time
 // can be changed.
 Here we start fading out the event immediately with an envelope duration of 0.1 seconds. sequencer.edit_relative(id2, 0.1, 0.1);
-/// In order to take effect, changes must be committed. sequencer.commit();
+// In order to take effect, changes must be committed.
+// Each commit may contain an unlimited number of changes
+// but the number of commits in flight is limited to 256. sequencer.commit();
 ```